-She is a born and raised Michigander and holds a BA and MPP from the University of Michigan, where as a graduate student she was a Weston Fellow in Education Policy and an Engaged Pedagogy Fellow, and a Dow Sustainability Fellow.
+She earned a BA and MPP from the University of Michigan, where as a graduate student she was a Weston Fellow in Education Policy, an Engaged Pedagogy Fellow, and a Dow Sustainability Fellow.
 Prior to graduate school, she was a preschool teacher and youth worker in Ann Arbor and Ypsilanti, Michigan.

 You can view her CV here.